Humanities & NGOs Jobs

 Grants & Compliance Manager (USAID/EU/UN)

-Openings: 1 Location: Nairobi – Parklands (Chiromo Ln / Ojijo Rd segment) Overview: Our client is looking for a Grants & Compliance Manager to steward complex awards from proposal to close-out.
-You’ll coordinate budgets, cost-share, procurement compliance, and sub-award diligence while keeping program leads moving.
-Expect donor audits, modification negotiations, and calm guardrails that protect impact and reputation.
+Openings: 1 Location: Nairobi – Parklands (Chiromo Ln / Ojijo Rd segment) Overview: Grants without guardrails are a recipe for chaos and that’s where you come in.
+You’ll own the lifecycle of complex awards, keeping budgets balanced, partners aligned, and donor rules front and center.
+Think of yourself as both strategist and sentinel: spotting risks before they materialize, smoothing modifications, and keeping program leads focused on impact, not paperwork.
+Our client values meticulous stewardship.
+You’ll juggle multi-donor portfolios, USAID, EU, UN and translate their dense compliance frameworks into actionable steps for teams and partners.
+From sub-award diligence to cost-share tracking, your work ensures the organization passes audits without breaking a sweat.
+Expect your days to be split between spreadsheets, dashboards, and quiet diplomacy: negotiating adjustments, coaching partners, and turning compliance into a tool for performance rather than a box to tick.
+If balancing rigor with pragmatism, protecting reputations while enabling impact, and translating complex donor rules into smooth execution excites you, this Grants & Compliance Manager role is your arena with our client.
 Key Responsibilities: - Lead pre-award due diligence, risk assessments, and partner vetting. - Draft sub-awards; train partners on rules (2 CFR 200, EU PRAG, UN IPSAS basics). - Monitor burn rates, pipeline forecasts, and budget realignments. - Oversee procurement compliance, asset tracking, and timesheets. - Prepare donor reports; manage audits and close-outs.
 Education & Experience: - BCom/Finance/Development; 5–8 yrs in grants/compliance for USAID/EU/UN portfolios.
 Skills & Tools: - Donor rules, budgeting, partner management, Excel/ERP, documentation rigor.
 KPIs: - Zero disallowed costs, on-time reports, audit outcomes, sub-award risk ratings.
 Compensation (Kenya): KES 220,000–360,000 + annual bonus.
 Figures are client estimates and vary with donor mix and portfolio size.
 Benefits: - Medical, pension, professional development, 23–25 leave days.
 Growth Path: - Senior Grants Manager → Awards & Compliance Lead → Director, Grants & Operations.
 Ideal promotion cycle.

 K sh 220,000 – 360,000 gross / month